-The testing facility shall apply the test wheel load (WLt) described in paragraph 8.1.1. (d) – and not the nominal wheel load (WLn) – during the execution of all sections of the brake emissions test.
+The testing facility shall apply the test wheel load (WLt) described in paragraph 8.1.1. (d) for full-friction braking or paragraph 8.1.2. (d) for non-friction braking – and not the nominal wheel load (WLn) – during the execution of all sections of the brake emissions test.